mnr/writing-wip/dimensions_living_book/artwork.md

 I have discovered the current art is mounted with adhesive tape - not screws.
 With one quick yank, I could replace "Pheasant on the Prairie" with Dali's "The Persistence of Memory."
 I could dismount the western landscape and replace it with John Berkey's "Feather Ship."

 Remember Dave Smith?
-He was the Scarabocchio guy and a former resident of Dimensions.
+He was the Scarabocchio guy and a former resident of Evergreen Meadows.
 Were he still alive, I would sneak to his door late at night (after 6:00 pm) and invite him to help me replace bad with good.

 This artwork rebellion would require help.
 A resident at the far end of the building could push their pendant, summoning the late-night staff.
 It takes ten minutes to walk from the staff room to the far apartment, reset the pendant, then return.
 Dave and I would have five minutes to remove "Sunset Over The Desert" and hang "The Sly Shy Spotted Sagacious Snipper Snapper."